Edward H. Amet (1860-1948). Dunn Museum.

 The Bess Bower Dunn Museum acquired a Magniscope in 2001, which is on permanent display in the museum's exhibition galleries.

-Edward Amet's home at 421 North Avenue in Waukegan (above) was originally the home of Oliver S. Lincoln, who had it built around 1840.
-The house is still standing, and is part of Waukegan's Near North Historic District which was placed on the National Register of Historic Places in 1978.
+Edward Amet's home at 421 North Avenue in Waukegan was built about 1840 and was the residence of Oliver S. Lincoln.
+The house is still standing and is part of Waukegan's Near North Historic District, which was placed on the National Register of Historic Places in 1978.